Cheap No Deposit Car Insurance

-So while you aren’t ever likely to find ‘no deposit car insurance’, if you compare quotes from a wide range of insurance providers you might just find one that offers a lower upfront payment.
+So while you aren’t ever likely to find ‘no deposit car insurance’, if you compare quotes from a wide range of insurance providers you might just find one that offers low deposit car insurance.

 If no deposit car insurance is a myth where did the notion come from?

-In the past some insurance providers advertised their car insurance policies as ‘no deposit’, which was particularly appealing to student drivers or provisional licence holders, who may have been struggling to get to grips with the high cost of car insurance for young drivers.
+In the past a few insurance providers advertised their car insurance policies as ‘no deposit’, which was particularly appealing to student drivers or provisional licence holders, who may have been struggling to get to grips with the high cost of car insurance for young drivers.

-While a few of these advertisements may have been unclear about this fact, the policyholder would usually see the initial amount debited from their account within a matter of days if they weren’t required to pay it at the time they were signing up for the insurance policy.
+However, in most cases the policyholder would see the initial amount debited from their account within a matter of days, or at most a few weeks, if they weren’t required to pay it at the time they were signing up for the insurance policy.

 I’ve been offered no deposit car insurance – is it a scam?

 If you’ve been offered a car insurance policy on a monthly payment plan and you aren’t required to make an initial payment by debit card you should double check the small print to find out when the first payment is due… you could discover that it will be taken from your account just a few days after you sign up for the policy, and in some cases that first payment might be much larger than the subsequent payments.

 Is ‘low deposit car insurance’ also a myth?

 No, some insurance providers are willing to split their monthly repayments into 12 equal amounts rather than charging a larger lump sum upfront.
 If you decided to go with one of those providers, and your total premium was the same, then you’d be benefiting from a significantly lower initial payment when you’re taking out the policy.

 What else can I do to find cheaper car insurance?